Uxfest: History

 In 2005 the festival was postponed due to Hillingdon council renovation work at the Fountain's Mill site.
 As the festival was unable to take place but the young people were still keen, Talita and Dick Sable took a large number of young people to work at FuryFest in Le Mans, France instead.
-The volunteers learnt french for 6 months and were then given various roles across the french festival (that later turned into Hellfest (French Music Festival).
+The volunteers learnt French for six months and were then given various roles across the French festival (that later turned into Hellfest).
 The plan was always to return to run the festival again from 2006 back at a new renovated Fountain's Mill.
 However the obstacles in running Uxfest from Fountains Mill grew insurmountable with the local council and so the decision was taken to move the festival into central London as a final goodbye.
 At this point Talita, Kirsty Moore and Sara Allen, the festival organisers, saw the costs of running the festival mount up.
 Previously they had enjoyed their own venue, so insurance, meetings, lightbulbs, maintenance, etc. was always covered.
 Now these were additional costs to factor into running the festival from a new location.
 The Islington Academy was chosen as the venue with a limited set of 21 bands over two stages.
 The spirit of the festival was kept alive with several key principles, two stages, young people volunteers, bands playing for free, making money for charity.

 The 2006 event was a success at the new venue although it made a lot less money for charity than the previous Uxfest it was still profitable for the chosen charities.
 The plan was to continue at the new venue for 2007 however in the wake of the success of more commercially orientated festivals, like Download and the dwindling funding from local government and other sources the decision was made not to stage the event in 2007.